 Use a precise, accurate address and/or service area to describe your business location.
 PO boxes or mailboxes located at remote locations aren't acceptable.

 - Suite numbers, floors, building numbers and so on may also be included.
-Information such as cross-streets and nearby landmarks should only be included in regions where the official street address doesn’t accurately pinpoint the business's location.
+Only include information like cross-streets and nearby landmarks in regions where the official street address doesn’t accurately pinpoint the business's location.

 - Don’t include information in address lines that doesn't pertain to your business’s physical location, like URLs or keywords.